The TOTOLINK T10 Smart Home Wi-Fi System is arguably one of the most affordable Wi-Fi mesh systems on the market.

-Each T10 unit can work as a router, an access point, a range extender or even a Wi-Fi client.
-However, when working as a mesh system, the T10 won’t work as in access point mode.
-That means you need to use this system as the only router of your home.
+Each T10 unit can work as a router, an access point, a range extender, or even a Wi-Fi client.
+However, the T10 won’t work as in access point mode when working as a mesh system.
+That means you need to use this system as the only router in your home.

 If you use it with an existing router (or a gateway), you’ll have two separate networks, meaning devices connected to the existing router can’t see those connected to the T10 as peers in a local network.
 In other words, local services like network printing, data sharing, or media streaming might not work as you expect.

 The T10 worked well in my testing and was quite fast as a single router.
 It was straightforward and had enough Wi-Fi power for a small apartment.